 What happened to the peace touted to mankind through lowly shepherds working near Bethlehem?
 Did something go wrong?
-Why has it yet to become a lasting reality on the earth even after the prophesied birth of the world's Messiah?
+Why has it yet to become a lasting reality on the earth even after the prophesied birth of Jesus, the world's Messiah?

 Since the human manifestation of the Prince of Peace (Isaiah 9:6), the earth has seen not a decrease but a steady increase in the consequences brought by conflicts and wars.
 Six out of the top ten bloodiest conflicts in human history have occurred since 1800 A.D.
 The twentieth century's two world wars combined caused untold suffering and the death of at least 100 million people (Wikipedia article on War).